 About Me

-I’m a pianist, composer, and music scholar.
-Broadly speaking, my interests include performance practice of notated music, archival music media, and global modernisms.
+Broadly speaking, my interests include performance practice of notated music, archival music media, local histories, and modernism in global contexts.
 I focus in particular on piano music since 1900 in North America, Africa, and Asia.

 The repertoire I study and perform often demands unconventional approaches to interpretation.
 This includes plenty of new music by living composers; I especially enjoy collaborating with friends.
 My work with notation also comprises transcription and critical edition to facilitate performances and analysis anew.
 Some of my editorial work has appeared in publication, and indeed brought forth new performances.